fabloch/hurlomaton/README.md

 2. Whenever people shouts for long enough, a photo is taken and given a random name
 3. Said photo is saved in the to_crop folder
 4. The crop_watch script crops this photo, use it to make slides to show the result on screen
-5. The photo is shown on screen and
+5. The photo is shown on screen and the user is given the choice to print it or not
+6. loop back from 2